 You also cannot help but think that Eyes of a Stranger is one of the films that modern 2010s telecommunications advances would render obsolete – nobody has ever attempted to remake the film, for instance.
 Caller display would identify Lauren Tewes the moment she started calling to taunt the killer, while the killer’s use of phone boxes to call people is something that don’t seem to exist in cities anymore.

-Eyes of a Stranger was directed by Ken Wiederhorn who made the worthwhile Nazi zombies film Shock Waves (1976).
-Alas, Eyes of a Stranger would be the last semi-decent film that Wiederhorn would make and he subsequently went onto the likes of Meatballs Part II (1984), Return of the Living Part II (1988) and A House in the Hills (1993).
+Eyes of a Stranger was directed by Ken Wiederhorn who made the worthwhile Nazi zombie film Shock Waves (1976).
+Alas, Eyes of a Stranger would be the last semi-decent film that Wiederhorn would make and he subsequently went onto the likes of Meatballs Part II (1984), Return of the Living Part II (1988) and the non-genre home invasion film A House in the Hills (1993).